 You could say that we are a squeamish kind by nature and should toughen up, but parasitic insects are more than a nuisance – besides causing discomfort, they can transmit diseases and cause allergic reactions.

 Fleas are excellent bacterial hosts and vectors, passing the bacteria via their blood meals.
-What do the deadliest outbreaks in history – the bubonic plague, spotted fevers, and typhus fevers have in common?
-All have infected fleas as an intermediary between humans and rats.
+The deadliest outbreaks in history – the bubonic plague, spotted fevers, and typhus fevers, all have infected fleas as an intermediary between humans and rats.

 There is no need to panic.
-Since the invention of antibiotics, these once-grave diseases can get treated.
-And flea-to-human transmissions are rare.
-Still, the potential shouldn’t go ignored.
-Unfortunately, we still don’t fully understand how all the bacteria carried by fleas translate into illness in pets and humans.
+Since the invention of antibiotics, these once-grave diseases can be treated and flea-to-human transmissions are rare.
+Still, the potential shouldn’t be completely ignored, especially because we still don’t fully understand how all the bacteria carried by fleas translate into illness in pets and humans.

 If you’re a survivor of a recent flea infestation, watch out for any signs of infection.